Qubic-World/qubic-howto/README.md

 At number 2 we need to specify our secret [seeds](#code-seeds), '''make a 55 lowercase password and share it with no one anytime''' you are responsible for your own password and no one else.
 Write it down save it somewhere where noboby can find it, dont loose it..
 We cant say this enough.

-At number 3 we're going to setup our router settings (log in to your router to see if settings are matching, when you wanna run a public node make sure you forwarding port 21841 en disabling firewall settings and check if port is open.
+At number 3 we're going to setup our router settings (log in to your router to see if settings are matching, when you wanna run a public node make sure you forwarding port 80 and 21841 and disabling firewall settings and check if port is open.
 Enter the values as they are in your router also dont forget to specify public IP its necessary your're having a static IP address as a computor.

 At number 4 we specify our COMPUTOR ID (its generated automatically when your're log in with earlier generated seed on the web client, its also provided in our [Discord Server](https://discord.gg/2vDMR8m "Syzygy Discord") also generate another 55 lowercase password and log in on the client this ID will be your operator ID with this we can look at statics on the webclient for more info or ask on Discord.